apollo22/computer_config/desktop_configuration/power_managment.md

   When I go to the second mode, it is only temporary and returns to the first mode after X minutes of non-utilisation

 ## Inactivity
-  I want my computer to lock my session and go to sleep mode after X minutes of inactivity.
+  [DOES NOT WORK] I want my computer to lock my session and go to sleep mode after X minutes of inactivity.
 I currently do it through xautolock as I use Xorg.

 ## Monitors power managment
   Use DPMS, currently through Xorg